 The rock itself weighs a mere 7.18 grams and is estimated to be around 3.6 billion years old.
 It was collected from the Moon’s Sea of Tranquility and is composed primarily of basalt, believed to be the result of lava flow.
 Pyroxferroite, a mineral unknown on Earth, was also found in the sample.

 The rock was jointly presented to the National Cathedral by the Apollo 11 crew, the window’s benefactor, Dr. Pain, and Dr. James Fletcher, the presiding NASA administrator at the time.
 The ceremony commemorated the fifth anniversary of the first lunar landing.
 President Nixon approved the gift earlier that year.

 Though many view science and religion as being at odds with one another, the Space Window at the National Cathedral embodies the intersection of religious thought with the spirit of exploration and the mysteries of the universe.
-In a September 2012 memorial service held at the National Cathedral to honor the life and legacy of Neil Armstrong, who died in August of that year at the age of 82, Armstrong’s crewmate Michael Collins led the assembly in prayer.
-Said Collins,
+In a September 2012 memorial service held at the National Cathedral in honor of Neil Armstrong, who had died a month prior, Armstrong’s crewmate Michael Collins led the assembly in prayer, saying:

 The Space Window is located on the south side of the cathedral.
 Nearby atop the cathedral’s West Tower, a Darth Vader grotesque introduces an unexpected sci-fi element to the space motif.